The Benefits of a Central AC Unit

 Line Sets

-If your central air conditioner is more than 10 years old, you must consult a professional to inspect the line sets, as well as the copper tubes connecting the indoor air conditioning evaporator coil and the outdoor compressor and condenser unit.
-The lines are a conduit for refrigerant and any cracks or rust could cause leaks, which can result in inadequate cooling and expensive costs for utility.
+If your central air conditioner is over 10 years old, you should have a professional inspect the lines, the copper tubes that connect the indoor air conditioning evaporator coil with the outdoor compressor and condenser unit.
+The lines carry refrigerant, and any cracks or rust can cause leaks that will lead to poor cooling and high utility bills.

 Air Filter